PostHog/posthog.com/contents/handbook/growth/sales/feature-requests.md

 We should also review the list of requests with teams on an ongoing basis:

-1. Monthly on the Product <> CS Call
+1. Monthly on the Product &lt;&gt; CS Call
 2. When teams are doing quarterly planning